 Endives and Ham with Gruyere

 The texture of coarsely ground crumbs made from a chewy loaf is best for this dish, although store-bought breadcrumbs may be substituted.
-To make your own, pulse bread in a food processor or grate it on the largest holes of a box grater.
-To remove an endive's core, insert a paring knife at its base and cut around the core until it can be popped out.

 - Servings: 8